harryphelps2/SportsDataVisualisation/README.md

 Link to live site: https://harryphelps2.github.io/SportsDataVisualisation/

-A dashboard to visualize some exercise data from the Strava api.
+A dashboard to visualize some exercise data from the Strava API.
 A single page application that will calculate the total distance and elevation covered, show a pie chart of the amount of time spent doing different sports, a stacked bar chart of time spent doing each sport with time spent in each zone and a map of all the routes.

 ## UX

 This website is designed for athletes to gain insight into their training achievements as a whole giving them some facts they can show off with (eg: I've ran 20% around the world in total).
-It is designed for the commuter runner who trains during the week and races at the weekend.
+It is designed for the commuter runner who trains during the week and races at the weekend and who owns a GPS exercise watch with a Cadence function (steps per minute).

 - As a user I want to see a breakdown of my commute runs.